DeSantis Signs Bill Allowing Drivers To Run Over Protesters

-Category: World Politics Hits: 3Ron DeSantis, the mini-Trump, has signed into law a highly controversial bill that grants civil immunity to people driving over protesters who are blocking the road.
+Category: World Politics Hits: 4Ron DeSantis, the mini-Trump, has signed into law a highly controversial bill that grants civil immunity to people driving over protesters who are blocking the road.
 In the HB1 bill, Florida it defines a riot as a public disturbance involving three more people who, in their opinion, are committing disorderly conduct.
 Obviously, this is a Republican-only bill as it curtails the right of Americans to protest.
 Florida Agriculture Commissioner Nikki Fried, who has been critical of the law, said the bill was fast-tracked and bypassed the accountability of numerous Senate committees.

 Read more https://crooksandliars.com/2021/04/florida-governor-signs-bill-law-allows